w3c/wot-usecases/CONTRIBUTIONS/ITU-T-SG-20 OLS - DRAFT.md

 we provide the WoT Use Cases document for information.

-We would appreciate if ITU-T considers areas where exchange of further information (e.g. draft documents, requirements, etc.) can be useful to reduce fragementation of IoT/WoT.
+We would appreciate if ITU-T considers areas where exchange of further information (e.g. draft documents, requirements, etc.) can be useful to reduce fragmentation of IoT/WoT.

-We are interested in your ongoing work, e.g. healthcare use cases, and seek to align our work efforts, e.g. jointly developing common documents.
+We are interested in your ongoing work, e.g. healthcare use cases, and seek to align our work efforts.